Atul-Anand-Jha/Atul-Anand-Jha/README.md

 ## About Me :

-I'm a **applied AI Engineer** who is passionate about making **ARTIFICIAL INTELLIGENCE** more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with various technology that includes :`Python, ELK stack (ElasticSearch, Logstash, Kibana), Machine Learning and Deep Learning.` I love exploring *State-Of-The-Art* Machine/Deep Learning models.
+I'm an **Applied AI Engineer** who is passionate about making **ARTIFICIAL INTELLIGENCE** more accessible, creating technology to elevate people, and building community.
+Some technologies I enjoy working with, include :`Python, ELK stack (ElasticSearch, Logstash, Kibana), Machine Learning and Deep Learning.` I love exploring *State-Of-The-Art* Machine/Deep Learning models.
 Luckily, I do it on daily basis at my workplace.
 I don't want to limit myself, and I'm always eager to learn something that has huge impact on the ***Data World*** and to the general Community.
 I also Love Sharing my knowledge with others.
 I love **Mentoring Juniors**.

 <br />